-A hydrocele is a fluid-filled sac surrounding a testicle that results in swelling of the scrotum, the loose bag of skin underneath the penis.
-Up to 10 percent of male infants have a hydrocele at birth, but most hydroceles disappear without treatment within the first year of life.
-Additionally, adult men can develop a hydrocele due to inflammation or injury within the scrotum.
+A hydrocele (HI-droe-seal) is a fluid-filled sac surrounding a testicle that results in swelling of the scrotum, the loose bag of skin underneath the penis.
+They are common in newborns, but most hydroceles disappear without treatment within the first year of life.
+Older boys and adult men can develop a hydrocele due to inflammation or injury within the scrotum.

-Hydroceles usually aren't painful.
-Typically not harmful, hydroceles may require no treatment.
-However, if you have scrotal swelling, see your doctor to rule out other causes, such as testicular cancer or other conditions.
+A hydrocele usually isn't painful.
+Typically not harmful, a hydrocele may not need any treatment.
+However, if you have scrotal swelling, see your doctor to rule out other causes.

 When to see a doctor